-The master's in electrical engineering includes two options: one with a thesis and one with a project.
+The master's in electrical engineering includes two options: one with thesis and one with project.
 What’s the difference?
-The thesis profile is focused on research and leads to the degree of Master of Applied Sciences (M.A.Sc.).
-The project profile will allow you to specialize in a particular area of electrical engineering and will lead to the degree of Master of Engineering (M.Eng.).
+The thesis profile is focused on research and leads to the degree of Master of Applied Science (M.A.Sc.).
+The project profile will allow you to specialize in a particular area of electrical engineering and will lead to the degree of Master in Engineering (M.Eng.).

 Master's Degree in Electrical Engineering with Thesis (Research Profile)

 This profile is for you if you want to continue into doctoral studies or do research and development in industry.